 How to Apply for a Building Permit in Toronto

 Permit applications in Toronto are submitted through the city's online portal with construction drawings and project descriptions.
-Residential permit applications typically take 10–30 business days for approval. aMaximum Construction manages this process on behalf of clients for all projects that require it.
+Residential permit applications typically take 10–30 business days for approval. aMaximum Construction manages this process on behalf of clients for all projects that require it, including preparing drawings, submitting the application, and scheduling the required inspections.

 What Happens If You Skip a Permit?